jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/examples/cw-examples-using-alarm-actions.rst

 Credentials
 -----------

-Before running the example code, configure your AWS credentials, as described in :doc:`/guide/credentials`.
+Before running the example code, configure your AWS credentials, as described in :doc:`guide_credentials`.

 Enable Alarm Actions
 --------------------